 One great thing about self-hosted WordPress and WordPress.com is that they are both WordPress-based.

-That means that you can migrate content much more easily that you can coming from Blogger, Weebly, Wix or any of the other hosted website builder services.
+That means that you can migrate content much more easily than you can coming from Blogger, Weebly, Wix or any of the other hosted website builder services.
 If you have no money but lots of ideas, starting with a free* WordPress.com account is not a bad choice at all.

 If you take that route, just keep your long-term goals close at hand.
 If you want to build something that you own – you need a custom domain first and foremost.
 Any links, shares, etc – or “brand equity” that you get for a yourdomain.wordpress.com goes to WordPress.com – not you.